 Homeowners need to prioritize the safety of their living spaces, even if it requires considerable investment.
 Smart locks and automated alarm systems can protect your property against thieves and intruders.
 But you cannot rely on them for bearing the brunt of natural calamities.
 Hurricanes are one of the dreaded events for homeowners because they can cause immense property damage.
-However, some smart measures can mitigate their effects to a significant extent.
+However, some smart measures like hurricane-proof windows can mitigate their effects to a significant extent.
 Whether you are building a new home or renovating an old one, here are the ideas that you can implement to hurricane-proof your place.

 Design for resilience

 The worst danger that hurricanes bring is violent winds, which can pull buildings apart.
 Roof structures are at high risk because winds can tear them and send them flying.
 It is a grave danger to people and things around.
 Having a construction fastening system in place is essential, both from safety and regulatory perspectives.
 You need to ensure that your house is designed for resilience, even if it requires you to spend on the renovation.